juanmajm80/Excel_Clients_Invoices/README.md

        - The fields we wanted for further analysis are:
             - cc
             - z
-- Part 3 - It is formed by 3 sheets and they are the formularies to entry the information to the differents fileds of the databases sheets:
+- Part 3 - It is formed by 3 sheets and they are the formularies to entry the information to the differents fields of the databases sheets:
     - Formulaire Pacient
     - Formulaire Seance
     - Formulaire Facture